 - Need to measure lithium in alloys?
 Use Z-902, with extended range to 625 nm to measure Li emission.

 - Need to measure carbon in steels and stainless—including verifying L- and H-grade stainless?
-Use SciAps Z-902 C, in use globally for measuring carbon and other alloying elements in steels, stainless and nickel alloys.
+Use SciAps fully featured Z-902 C, in use globally for measuring carbon and other alloying elements in steels, stainless and nickel alloys.
 Dedicated Pipeline App addresses carbon and CE work especially for API specification 5L.

 SciAps breakthrough LIBS technology is accepted at most every major refinery, and in use worldwide by fabricators, pipeline owner/operators, power plants and other users of carbon steels and L- and H-grade stainless.
 And it delivers microanalysis capability with 100 um laser spot size — even non-destructive tube end analysis.